 - all suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately;

 - all staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding:

 - We foster a culture of ‘It could happen Here’ and safeguarding is our number one priority.

 Review of Policy and Practice

-In order to ensure that best practice is maintained, our policies are reviewed at least regularly to incorporate the latest statutory guidance emerge.
+In order to ensure that best practice is maintained, our policies are reviewed at least yearly to incorporate the latest statutory guidance as it emerges.
 If you would like more information on safeguarding, please contact the school for all our policies or view our School Policies section on our website.